Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Degree index in Erd o s-R enyi graphs

 For clearer expressions, we will analyze the symmetric $p=1/2$ case and the general $p$ case separately.

 Keeping the notations above, let us now observe that

-Note that the distribution of $d_i - d_j$ is the same regardless of whether $e_{ij}$ is present in the graph or not.
+Note that the distribution of $d_i - d_j$ is the same regardless of whether the edge between $i$ and $j$, $e_{ij}$, is present in the graph or not.
 And since the only dependence between $d_i$ and $d_j$ was a result of $e_{ij}$, we have, where $B_1, B_2$ are independent binomial random variables with parameters $n - 2$ and $p$.
 For general $p$ case, an easy upper bound on $\mathbb{E}[|d_i - d_j|]$ can be obtained as follows:

-Improving this, we will show an exact asymptotic result for $\mathbb{E}[\di_1(\mathcal{G})]$.
-This requires the following result on the mean absolute difference of binomials.
+Improving this, one may obtain an exact asymptotic result for $\mathbb{E}[\di_1(\mathcal{G})]$.
+This will follow from the following elementary result on the mean absolute difference of binomials.